The Basics of Outbound Projects

 1. The Basics of Dialers

 A dialer is a core feature that automates the process of dialing phone numbers, reducing —or in some cases completely eliminating— the need for human input.
 Although, of course, manual dialing is also an option, using a dialer allows sophisticated algorithms to be utilized that, taking into consideration the quality of the database and record behavior patterns, execute complex calculations in real-time to utilize agent effort most effectively.
 And of course, manual dialing can be used as well.

 There are 4 different dialing modes available.

-Agents select the next record to be called from the list dsplayed on their screens.
+Agents select the next record to be called from the list displayed on their screens.
 As such, agents have to manually perform all subsequent call-related activities.
 Records visible to one agent are not visible to others.
 This is the least efficient dialing mode, but is recommended for projects that have long pre-call preparation times.

 Outbound IVR is used to automatically establish connections between customers and the system without involving an agent.
 The system transfers an answered call to a specific inbound process.
 As it requires no agent input, it can be considered a fully automatic mode, but it can also be configured to allow your customers to quickly reach agents in just a few steps.
 This mode may include voice recordings played to clients, reading the client’s balance and payment due date, redirecting to an available agent or answering machine feature, etc.

 Tip: Outbound IVR is usually used during the first level of debt collection to inform a customer that their debt due date has passed, giving details of the date and debt amount.
 You may also use it for educational and political campaigns.

-In power mode, the system automatically initiates as many calls as there are number of available agents.
+In power mode, the system automatically initiates as many calls as there are the number of available agents.

 - When the system successfully reaches a customer, it automatically connects the customer to an available agent.